A Persistence-Driven Edit Distance for Trees with Abstract Weights: Introduction

 Consider the following function: $f(x)=x\cdot \sin( x)$ for $x\in [0,2\pi]$ - \Cref{fig:func_ex_0}.
 Then take the sublevel set filtration $F(t)=f^{-1}((-\infty,t])$ and the persistent set $\pi_0\circ F$.
 The information of this persistent set can be represented with a tree with four vertices and three edges, as in \Cref{fig:func_ex_0}, along with a real-valued height function defined on its vertices - with the root being at height $+\infty$.
 We can associate to any edge its length, obtained as the difference in height between its endpoints.
-Suppose that we were to remove from the (merge) tree the edge $(a,b)$, we would obtain the red (merge) tree in \Cref{fig:func_ex_1}.
-Vertex $a$ is now an order $2$ vertex which represents a merging between path connected components (i.e. a local maximum in the function), which is no more happening.
-On a function level, this can be visualized as removing the local maximum in $7/4\pi$, for instance by taking $g(x)=\min\{0,f(x)\}$.
-Usual edit distances would regard the red and black weighted trees in the green box in \Cref{fig:func_ex_1} as very different trees, having a different number of edges and very different weights associated to the edges.
+Suppose that we were to remove from the (merge) tree the edge $(a,b)$, we would obtain the red (merge) tree in \Cref{fig:func_ex_2}.
+Vertex $a$ is now a degree $2$ vertex which represents a merging between path connected components (i.e. a local maximum in the function), which is no more happening.
+On a function level, this can be visualized as removing the local minimum in $2\pi$, for instance restricting the function on $[0,3/2\pi]$ - \Cref{fig:func_ex_1}.
+Usual edit distances would regard the red and black weighted trees in the green box in \Cref{fig:func_ex_2} as very different trees, having a different number of edges and very different weights associated to the edges.
 As a consequence also the black trees in the green boxes in \Cref{fig:func_ex_0} and in \Cref{fig:func_ex_1} would be very far apart.
-In our case however, we would like our metric to be much less sensitive and, for instance, not to distinguish between the black and red trees in trees \Cref{fig:func_ex_1}.
+In our case however, we would like our metric to be much less sensitive and, for instance, not to distinguish between the black and red trees in trees \Cref{fig:func_ex_2}.
 For this reason, differently from other edit distances, we add the possibility to remove the vertex $a$ and join the two adjacent edges.

-In the last part of the paper, we specialise our discussion to the particular case of tree-shaped graphs and, thanks to the very strong ordering properties of such posets, we obtain a feasible algorithm to compute our edit distance via dynamical binary linear programming.